PartlySaneStudios/partly-sane-skies/README.md

 Messages sent by nons (non-ranked players) can be configured to have the same white as the rest of the chat.
 This option is off by default but can be turned on in the PSS Config menu.

-### Added a Wordeditor for ingame chat
+### Word Editor for in game chat

-Replace any word in chat to any other word, such as rp to reparty, Flagmaster to FlagHater or juju to nonbow
+Replace any word in chat to any other word, such as rp to reparty, FlagMaster to FlagHater or juju to nonbow

 ![Word Editor 1](images/word_editor_1.png)

 ![Word Editor 2](images/word_editor_2.png)

 ![Word Editor 3](images/word_editor_3.png)

 ![Word Editor 4](images/word_editor_4.png)